Logo VHM ABC

 Length: 1.5 to 4 meters

-The top of the boa is covered with 25 dark bands on a light brown background.
-Now the boa is widespread and there are many variations in the colors.
-In addition, there are also many different morhps to be found in captivity.
+The boa's upper body is covered with 25 dark bands on a light brown background.
+Today, the boa is widespread and there are many color variations.
+In addition, many different morphs can be found in captivity.

 Care